19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Criminal case disclosure conference

-160\.—(1) The prosecution and the accused shall attend a criminal case disclosure conference as directed by a court in accordance with this Division for the purpose of settling the following matters:
+160\.—(1) The prosecution and the defence shall attend a criminal case disclosure conference as directed by a court in accordance with this Division for the purpose of settling the following matters:

 (a) the filing of the Case for the Prosecution and the Case for the Defence;